 - Online book groups

 If you want to print your book just to have a copy to call your own and share with friends and family, just enjoy the ride.
 If you have targeted goals, like spreading an important message, you may want to focus more on promotion and less on potential revenue.
 On the other hand, if this is your launchpad into a career as a budding author/publisher, refine that author platform to optimize engagement and sales.
 Success doesn’t happen overnight.
 Self-publishing a book takes serious commitment.
 But if you go about it with smarts and patience your efforts will pay off.

 7. Pick the Right Self-Publishing Platform

 Renee Lamine started her career in the publishing industry as a book marketer for trade fiction and nonfiction at Houghton Mifflin Harcourt.
-She now works on the marketing team for IngramSpark, an award-winning independent publishing platform that delivers fully-integrated print and digital distribution services to indie authors.
+She now works on the book marketing team for IngramSpark, an award-winning independent publishing platform that delivers fully integrated print and digital distribution services to indie authors.